The Food Bank of Western New York says there is a desperate need for cleaning supplies, now that the homes of Katrina's victims are being opened.

 * * *

-University at Buffalo officials also are organizing activities through which students and staff can help hurricane victims.
-Members of the UB community are being asked to donate blood, make a financial donation at Saturday's home football opener against Rutgers University or drop off non-perishable food at the Student Union information desk on the North Campus.
+University at Buffalo officials are urging members of the college community to donate blood, make a financial donation at Saturday's home football opener against Rutgers University or drop off non-perishable food items at the information desk in the Student Union on the North Campus in Amherst.

-In an unusual effort, the university is asking students to "skip" a meal on their meal plan between Oct.
-3 and Oct.
-21, and Campus Dining and Shops will donate the cost of that food to the hurricane relief fund.
+The university is asking students to "skip" a meal on their meal plan between Oct.
+3 and 21, and Campus Dining and Shops will donate the cost of that food to the hurricane relief fund.

 For more information, visit www.student-affairs.buffalo.-edu/wecare.